My In Depth Python Comprehension

 def fun(s1): s1 = "abcd" print(s1) print(id(s1)) s1 = "xxx" print(s1) print(id(s1)) fun(s1) print(s1) print(id(s1)) ---------------- # xxx # 11111 # abcd # 22222 # xxx # 11111

-- As a string is immutabele, codes1 = "abcd"
+- As a string is immutabele, codes1 = "abcd"creates a new object in the memory location withs1tag name.

 def fun(s1): print(s1.upper()) print(id(s1.upper())) print(s1) print(id(s1)) s1 = 'Artur' fun(s1) print(s1) print(id(s1)) --------- # output # 'ARUTR' # 2222222 # 'Artur' # 3333333 # 'Artur' # 3333333